connornishijima/sensory_bridge_docs/hardware.md

 | **Sensory Bridge**   | 4          | 4                 | 0                |
 | **Mini Mast**        | 2          | 2                 | 2                |

+{: .info }
+The M3 nuts friction-fit with their plastic counterparts inside Sensory Bridge, and can be nearly impossible to remove without re-printing the whole shell.
+Make sure to buy some spares for experimentation.

 -------------------------------------------------

 ## Rubber